ironcore-dev/ironcore/docs/usage/compute/machineclass.md

 # MachineClass

-A `MachineClass` is an `IronCore` resource used to represent a class/flavor of a Machine.
+A `MachineClass` is an `Ironcore` resource used to represent a class/flavor of a Machine.
 It serves as a means to define the number of resources a `Machine` object can have as capabilities(For eg, CPU, memory) associated with a particular class.
 The `MachineClassController` reconciler leverages this information to create `MachineClass`.

 ## Example Machine Resource